 It can take up to six months to be approved as a foster carer and then depending on which kind of care you are doing, it can take anything between a few days to several months to be matched with a child.

 Yes.
-All approved carers receive initial training specific to the type of care they are providing before a child or young person is placed with them.
+All approved carers receive comprehensive training specific to the type of care they are providing before a child or young person is placed with them.
 Three sessions a year of ongoing training are also provided to all carers in order to help develop the specialist skills required to care for a child or young person.

 Yes, foster carers receive a tax-free allowance to contribute to the day-to-day living costs of any child placed in their care.